benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

 This section TODO; see note below.

 ## Notes for draft readers

-- This isn't exactly what I'd put in my [original pitch]({{site.baseurl}}{% link _posts/2019-02-07-reimagining-engineering-cs-at-the-anu.md %}), but from discussions in our workshop the other day I think this outreach project hits one of the main goals of the Reimagine project, and is really complementary to the other Fellows' projects.

 - It's currently a CS pitch---there's not much involvement from the Engineering schools at present, although this could change in the future.
 But I've decided